AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module4/ex2.md

 ![Choose a template](images/chooseatemplate.png)
 2. Click the **Choose** button.

-You will end up in your **Platform** skill main screen, which should look like this:
+You will end up in your **AEP** skill main screen, which should look like this:

 ![Platform Skill Main Screen](images/aepskillmainscreen.png)